Skiing in Australia

 Skiing in Australia takes place in the Australian Alps in the states of New South Wales, Victoria and the Australian Capital Territory as well as in the mountains of the island state Tasmania, during the Southern Hemisphere winter.

 Skiing began in Australia at the goldrush town of Kiandra, New South Wales, in 1861.
 The first ski tow was constructed on the Mount Buffalo plateau, Victoria, in 1936.
 Australian skiers competed in the Winter Olympics for the first time in Oslo 1952 and have competed in all subsequent Games, winning medals at every Games since 1998.
 Malcolm Milne became the first non-European to win a ski race world cup in 1969, and Olympic medalists include Zali Steggall, Alisa Camplin, Dale Begg-Smith, Lydia Lassila and David Morris in skiing and Torah Bright, Scotty James in snowboarding.

 Australia has extensive skiable terrain during the southern hemisphere winter in the south eastern states and Australian Capital Territory, between elevations of around 1250 m to 2200 m.
-Elevation of the snowfields in Australia varies with latitude; however, viable winter snows are generally found above 1500 m: Thredbo, near Mount Kosciuszko, has Australia's highest lifted point at 2037 m and its base elevation is 1365 m.
+Elevation of the snowfields in Australia varies with latitude; however, viable winter snows are generally found above 1500 m: Perisher Valley Ski resort has Australia’s highest lifted point on Mount Perisher of 2042m ASL and a base elevation 1720m ASL.
 Kiandra, in the Northern Skifields, has an elevation of 1400 m, while Mount Mawson near Hobart, Tasmania, is at 1250 m.